KateYou/page-replacement/README.md

 # page-replacement
-Java source code for comparison of page replacement algorithms used by Operating Systems
+Java source code for comparison of page replacement algorithms used by Operating Systems.
+It's very useful.
+KY